M-Chojnacki6/ADP_project/README.md

 ## Usage

+It is recommended to create a new folder

 ## TO-DO list
 Our main goal is to create a tool for an easy construction of a consensus tree based on a user-defined list of species names.